Schitt's Creek: Production

-Schitt's Creek is produced by Not a Real Company Productions in association with CBC and Pop TV.
-Pop TV joined the production team in season two after the series' first season was produced solely in association with CBC.
+Schitt's Creek is produced by Not a Real Company Productions in association with the CBC and Pop TV.
+Pop TV joined the production team in season two after the series' first season was produced solely in association with the CBC.
 ITV Studios Global Entertainment also partnered with the CBC and Pop to distribute the show worldwide.
 Eugene Levy, Dan Levy, Fred Levy (Eugene's brother), Andrew Barnsley, and Ben Feigin have served as executive producers throughout the show's entirety.
 Other executive producers have included writers Kevin White (seasons two and three) and David West Read (seasons five and six).
 Eugene Levy served as showrunner alongside co-creator and son, Dan Levy, during the series' first season; Dan Levy took over as sole showrunner beginning in season two.

-Schitt's Creek was part of a "new direction" in programming taken by both CBC and Pop TV during the 2014–15 television season.
-Premiering alongside 12 new primetime shows on CBC, the series represented one of the network's efforts to produce more "serialized, scripted" content, as well as more "cable-like" shows.
+Schitt's Creek was part of a "new direction" in programming taken by both the CBC and Pop TV during the 2014–15 television season.
+Premiering alongside 12 new primetime shows on the CBC, the series represented one of the network's efforts to produce more "serialized, scripted" content, as well as more "cable-like" shows.
 The series was also the first original, scripted program to air on Pop TV after its re-branding in January 2015.
-Formerly known as TV Guide Network, Pop TV was re-branded as a channel "filled with optimism, passion, funny and excitement".
+Formerly known as TV Guide Network, Pop TV was re-branded as a channel "filled with optimism, passion, fun and excitement".